DarkGenerators/DaskOnCartesius/README.md

-# Dask cluster on Cartesius
+# Dask cluster on Snellius

-The following instructions allow one to setup a Dask cluster on the [Cartesius](https://userinfo.surfsara.nl/systems/cartesius) supercomputer at [SURF](https://www.surf.nl) using [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html).
+The following instructions allow one to setup a Dask cluster on the [Snellius](https://servicedesk.surfsara.nl/wiki/display/WIKI/Snellius) supercomputer at [SURF](https://www.surf.nl) using [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/index.html).

+## Install Miniconda

 Download and install Miniconda:
 ```shell